danielporta/unitree_ros2/README.md

 cp -r .venv/lib/python3.12/site-packages/* install/ros2kafka/lib/python3.12/site-packages
 ```

-## Replaying Unitree Data
+## Starting the Nodes

 Prerequisits: You have a running Apache Kafka installation together with a Schema Registry (only needed for AVRO format).
 You can then configure endpoints and topics in config.yaml

-1. Start the ROS2 node that transforms and provisions data to Apache Kafka in AVRO format in a new terminal.
+Start the ROS2 node that transforms and provisions data to Apache Kafka in AVRO format in a new terminal.

 ```
 source install/setup.bash